Travel distance, frequency of return and the spread of disease: Results

-To test the effects of distance ($r$) and frequency ($f$) based travel restrictions, we start with large-scale datasets of individual human movements in New York City and Dakar, Senegal.
-The datasets each consist of a set of trips $\mathcal{T}$ for $N$ individuals over different time periods $T$, where each trip indicates a given individual moving between two locations.
-We then use an agent based SEIR model calibrated with estimates for COVID-19 \cite{chen2020mathematical} to simulate disease spread as agents follow the trajectories in our datasets.
-Aside from their unique trajectories, each individual was assumed identical.
-In each simulation, we vary two parameters: the maximum travel distance $r$, measured relative to each agent's home location (where the agent's home was estimated as the most visited location of the agent, see Methods for details), and the travel frequency $f$, the number of times each location was visited.
+\textbf{Simulating reduction of exploration velocity on real data.} In order to understand how $v = r\cdot f$ interacts with speed of disease spread, we start with large-scale datasets of individual human movements in New York City and Dakar, Senegal, which we call $\mathcal{M}_{\text{real}}$.
+The datasets each consist of a set of trips for $N$ individuals over different time periods $T$, where each trip indicates a given individual moving between two locations.
+We then use agent based susceptible-infected (SI), susceptible-infected-recovered (SIR), and susceptible-exposed-infected-recovered (SEIR) models calibrated with estimates for COVID-19 \cite{chen2020mathematical} to simulate disease spread as agents follow the trajectories in our datasets.
+Aside from their unique trajectories, each individual is assumed identical.
+In each simulation, we vary two parameters: the maximum travel distance $r$, measured relative to each agent's home location (see Methods for details), and the travel frequency $f$, the maximum number of times each location was visited.
+By varying these two parameters together, we are able to manually adjust exploration velocity $v$ in the system.
 In practice, this means discarding any trip of length greater than $r$ and all but $f$ randomly selected trips to a given location from our datasets.
 The details of the spatial partitionings used as well as other simulation details are given in the Methods.